badrishdavey/au-hackathon-transaction-generator/README.md

 Where:

 * detector: the name of the detector
-* rates: comma-delimited list of rates in auths per second
+* rates: comma-delimited list of rates (TPS)
 * seconds: number of seconds to run each rate

 Example:
 ```
-mvn exec:java -Dexec.mainClass=App -Dexec.args="example 100 20"
+mvn exec:java -Dexec.mainClass=App -Dexec.args="transactions 100 20"
 ```

-This example will generate transactions for the `example` detector at 50 TPS and then 500 TPS for 20 seconds each
+This example will generate transactions for the `transactions` detector at 100 TPS for 20 seconds.

 This will post events to the Kafka topic as defined in `client.properties`.